Using Erd\H{o}s's methods to study Yorke's problems: Bifurcation Laws for Diffeomorphisms

 This implies $D_{f_t^{mn}}, t>t_0$, has $n_1+n_2$ eigenvalues in $(-\infty,-1)$, hence, $\sigma^-=n_1+n_2$ is even.
 In other words, neither $x''$ or $x'''$ can have an odd number of eigenvalues in $(-\infty,-1)$ w.r.t. $D_{f_t^{mn}}$.
 Hence, a splitting $\phi(x)\to(0,\phi(x),0)$, $\phi(x)=\pm1$ is impossible, as a $0$ branch must have $\sigma^-$ odd.
-All in all, this classifies completely the type $m$ bifurcations when $dim(S)\geq4$.
-As a consequence, all the $n>3$-junctions are as in Figure \ref{rules4d} - i.e., in additional to all the possible three-dimensional $n$-junctions, the only extra possibility is an $n$-junction whose orbits all have Orbit Index $0$. \end{proof} \begin{remark} At this point we remark that the proofs of Propositions \ref{rules4}, \ref{rules3} and \ref{rules2} only show which bifurcations of periodic orbits \textbf{cannot be ruled out topologically} in $F_k(S)$, $k>0$ - not that they necessarily occur along some isotopy.
-In other words, the propositions give a "topological upper bound" on the complexity of bifurcations.
-The tightness of this "bound" probably depends very much on the topology of $S$, among other factors. \end{remark} Having studied the bifurcations of periodic orbits in $F_1(S)$ and $F_2(S)$, we are now ready to make the transition from isotopies into colored graphs.
-In order to do so, we now introduce the definition of a \textbf{bifurcation diagram}.
-To this end, let $S$ be a closed smooth manifold of dimension at least $2$, and let $f_t:S\to S$, $t\in(0,1)$ be a curve of diffeomorphisms.
-We first consider the set $ Per= \{(x,t)|\text{ $x$ is a periodic orbit for $f_t$}\}$, with which we define:
+As a consequence, all the $n>3$-junctions are as in Figure \ref{rules4d} - i.e., in additional to all the possible three-dimensional $k$-junctions, the only extra possibility is an $n$-junction whose orbits all have Mallet-Yorke Index $0$. \end{proof} \begin{remark} At this point we remark that the proofs of Propositions \ref{rules4}, \ref{rules3} and \ref{rules2} only show which bifurcations of periodic orbits \textbf{cannot be ruled out topologically} in $F_k(S)$, $k>0$ - not that they necessarily occur along some isotopy.
+In other words, the propositions give a "topological upper bound" on the complexity of bifurcations. \end{remark} Having studied the admissible bifurcations of periodic orbits in $F_1(S)$ and $F_2(S)$ (and to a lesser extent, also $F_k(S)$, $k\geq3$), we are now ready to make the transition from one-parameter families into colored graphs.
+To this end, again, let $S$ be a closed smooth manifold of dimension $d\geq2$, and let $f_t:S\to S$, $t\in(0,1)$ be a $C^1$-one parameter family in $F_k(S)$, $k\geq1$.
+Let $Per\subseteq S\times(0,1)$ denote the collection of points satisfying the following:

-\begin{definition} Let $f_t:S\times[0,1]\to S$ be a $C^3$ curve of diffeomorphisms in $F_k(S)$ (for some $k\geq1$).
-Its \textbf{bifurcation diagram} is a colored graph $\Gamma$ defined as follows (see the illustration in Figure \ref{nodrawback}): \begin{itemize} \item Each component $C\subseteq Per$ corresponds to precisely one component of $\Gamma$, a subgraph denoted by $\gamma$. \item There is a homeomorphism between the bifurcation orbits in $Per$ and $V$, the set of vertices of $\Gamma$. \item Two vertices $v_1,v_2\in V$ corresponding to bifurcation orbits $P_1$ and $P_2$ (respectively) on $Per$ are connected by an edge if and only if the following holds: \begin{enumerate} \item $P_1$ and $P_2$ are on the same component $C$. \item $P_1$ and $P_2$ are connected to one another by a periodic orbit whose Orbit Index does not change between $P_1$ and $P_2$. \end{enumerate} \item We color the edges of $\Gamma$ s.t.
-Theorem \ref{indexinvariance} is satisfied, i.e., say, blue corresponds to Orbit Index $1$, red to $-1$, and green to $0$ (see the illustration in Figure \ref{nodrawback}). \end{itemize} \end{definition}